pnp/blog/content/post/spfx-image-editor-sample-playing-with-canvas.md

-Thank\'s, Parker to be my Top-Model
+Thank's, Parker to be my Top-Model

 Try it [sp-dev-fx-webparts/samples/react-image-editor at master ·
 pnp/sp-dev-fx-webparts